Texas gunman 'escaped mental hospital'

 FBI investigators said on Tuesday they have been trying to unlock Kelley's mobile phone, to better understand what led him to carry out the mass shooting.

-According to the Houston Chronicle newspaper, the killer had five days earlier shown up at the First Baptist Church of Sutherland Springs with his children for an annual fall festival.
+According to the Houston Chronicle newspaper, the 26-year-old killer had shown up at the First Baptist Church of Sutherland Springs with his children for an annual fall festival five days before the shooting.

-A friend of 26-year-old Kelley's former mother-in-law Michelle Shields, who officials believe he was targeting on Sunday, said she was glad to see him at the event with her grandchildren.
+A friend of Kelley's former mother-in-law Michelle Shields, who officials believe he was targeting on Sunday, said she was glad to see him at last week's event with her grandchildren following past family troubles.

 "They thought, 'oh this is good.
-This is progress,'" said the woman, who is described as a longtime resident and family friend.
+This is progress,'" said the woman.

 Photos of the event on the church's Facebook page show children dressed in Halloween costumes and playing games.

-Several of the victims are also shown in the series of more than 40 photos.
+Several of the victims are also shown in the images.

 Survivors have been describing how Kelley went pew to pew in the church shooting crying children.

-In an interview with San Antonio television station KSAT, Rosanne Solis described the terror among congregants as the massacre unfolded.
+In an interview with San Antonio television station KSAT, Rosanne Solis described the terror among congregants.

-Dressed in tactical gear and armed with an assault rifle and 450 rounds of ammunition, the gunman began shooting into the tiny wooden building from outside.
+Armed with an assault rifle and 450 rounds of ammunition, the gunman began shooting into the small wooden building from outside.

-Ms Solis said he stormed through the front of the church, shouting: "Everybody die!"
+Ms Solis, who was sitting near the entrance, said he stormed through the front of the church, shouting: "Everybody die!"

 She added: "Everybody got down, crawling under wherever they could hide.
 He was shooting hard."